Header Image - 1-fire-truck-1609891905.jpg

 Mission statement

-It is our mission to continually strive to provide prevention, education, and fire and life safety protection services to the residents and visitors of Township of McNab/Braeside.
+It is our mission to continually strive to provide prevention, education, and fire and life safety protection services to the residents and visitors of the Township of McNab/Braeside.
 Through teamwork, dedication and training, the members of the McNab/Braeside Fire Service contribute professionally to the department’s success.

 The McNab/Braeside Fire Department is a volunteer department with 3 fire stations: